memgraph/docs/lab/style-script/gss-functions.md

 - Returns: `String``

 Substitutes occurrences of curly brace pairs in `formatString` with textual representations of given values.
-First occurrence is substituted with first value, second occurrence with second value and so on.
+The first occurrence is substituted with the first value, the second occurrence with the second value and so on.

 Examples: